|

 Eryn Carantaur

-I felt it, said Legolas, stroking
+I felt it, said Legolas, cradling Eowyn

-the hopelessness.
+you; the hopelessness.
+I felt it.

 I am so sorry, Lassui.
 I do not know how I could ever have